chiralhat/fpga-pulses/README.md

 # fpga-pulses-ice
-Verilog code to turn the [iCEstick FPGA board](http://www.latticesemi.com/icestick) into a custom pulse generator for electron spin resonance (ESR) experiments.
+Verilog code to turn the [iCEstick FPGA board](http://www.latticesemi.com/icestick) or the [iCE40-HX8K Breakout Board](http://www.latticesemi.com/Products/DevelopmentBoardsAndKits/iCE40HX8KBreakoutBoard.aspx) into a custom pulse generator for electron spin resonance (ESR) experiments.
 As currently programmed it runs at a PLL clock of 200 MHz, for a time resolution of 5 ns.

 It is currently set up to control the following components of a homemade pulsed ESR spectrometer: